awaran/SBP/README.md

 ```

+## Extra
-This is my first open source project and would like to colaborate with others.
+- This is my first open source project and would like to colaborate with others.
 Please email me if you have any comments or questions at waran.arjay@gmail.com.
-P.S.
+- P.S.
 I'm also looking for work in the Bay Area, San Diego or around New York.

+## Author

+Arjay, waran.arjay@gmail.com

+## License

+SBP is available under the MIT license.
+See the LICENSE file for more info.